LarryMarzanJr/MC_for_BOD_visit/scripts/mc_english.md

 "Today, we are honored to have distinguished leaders who have come to share insights and engage in meaningful dialogue with our valued team members.
 Allow me to introduce our distinguished guests:

-First, our Chief Executive Officer of Bank SMBC Indonesia, Mr. Henoch Munandar, whose visionary leadership continues to guide us toward greater success.
+First, our President Director of Bank SMBC Indonesia, Mr. Henoch Munandar, whose visionary leadership continues to guide us toward greater success.

-Next, we have Mr. Handrie Darusman, our Communications & Daya Head, who plays a crucial role in maintaining our strategic communications.
+Next, we have Mr. Jun Saito San, our Deputy President Director of Bank SMBC Indonesia, who plays a crucial role in our strategic direction and operations.

+We also have Mr. Handrie Darusman, our Communications & Daya Head, who ensures effective communication across our organization.

-We also have Mr. Yusri Asri, our Regional Business Leader for Micro Business & Regional Head, who has been instrumental in expanding our regional business initiatives.
+Additionally, we have Mr. Yusri Asri, our Regional Business Leader for Micro Business & Regional Head, who has been instrumental in expanding our regional business initiatives.

-Additionally, we are joined by Mrs. Cindyani, our Corporate Communication Head, who ensures our messages are clear and consistent across all platforms.
+We also have Ms. Windayani, our Regional Business Head SME, who drives our small and medium enterprise business strategies.

+We also have Ms. Aida Belina Tenando, our Regional Business Leader WMB & Retail Regional Head, leading our wealth management and retail business operations.

+We also have Mr. Pujangga Pradana Putra, our Regional Business Leader Pension Business, who manages our pension business initiatives.

 We also have Mr. Rivo Kawulur, our Regional Service Head, who ensures seamless service delivery across our regional operations.

-Additionally, we have two important members of our external communication team: Mr. Reyhan Pasidya and Mr. Mustaqim Adamrah.
+Additionally, we have our Area Leaders and Managers who are instrumental in leading our operations across all branches in this region.

 Ladies and gentlemen, please give them a warm round of applause!"